Abibubble/EPB/README.md

 ## Credits
 ### Code
 * Bootstrap4: Bootstrap Library used throughout to make site responsive using the Bootstrap Grid System.
-* https://dev.to/ryandsouza13: For help with the code to make a marquee effect without the outdated marquee tag
+* https://dev.to/ryandsouza13: For help with the code to make a marquee effect without the obselete marquee tag.
+* @JimLynx_lead from the Slack community, for his help with my navigation bar responsivity and the links issue I had with GitHub Pages.
+* Harry Dhillon from the Slack community, for his help with my navigation bar dropdown menu.
+* Daisy Mc Gurr from the Slack community, for her help with my footer bug.
+* @Seanyoung247 from the Slack community, for his help with my navigation bar layout.

 ### Content
 * All text content written by Andrew Chubb, Conor Nye, and the developer.